The Undergraduate Program in Studio Art

 CHAIR Mel Ziegler

-PROFESSORS Mel Ziegler, Michael L. Aurbach, Marilyn L. Murphy
+PROFESSORS Mel Ziegler, Michael L. Aurbach (research leave), Marilyn L. Murphy

 ASSOCIATE PROFESSOR Mark Hosford

 SENIOR LECTURERS Farrar Hood Cusomato, Jana Harper

 Courses in art are offered in a variety of media, which provide wide-ranging methods and perspectives.
 Our courses emphasize creative and critical approaches tolearning.

 Many students will use the program in art as a foundation for careers in which creativity and the visual are especially valued, as the basis for advanced training in professional schools (such as art, architecture, museum studies), and for employment in galleries, museums, commercial art, or design-related fields.
 An important goal of the department is to help students become readers of the rich visual environment in our culture throughout their lives, as well as to encourage creative approaches to learning in all disciplines.